-With Halloween upon us, WTA set out to find some particularly spooky trails.
-It's really not that hard.
-Almost any forest hike on a dark and rainy fall day in Washington can give you the shivers, and not just the kind where you are cold.
-All of that drippy moss and old man's beard can give anyone the creeps if they are in a frightful mood.
+With history like Washington's, it's really not that hard to find trails that give you a creepy feeling.
+Almost any forest hike on a dark and rainy fall day in Washington can give you the shivers, and not just from the cold.
+The drippy moss, shadowy understory and old man's beard lichen can give anyone the creeps if they are in the right mood.

 What else makes a hike eerie?
-In a decidedly unscientific poll of hikers, we heard about thick dark forests, lonely lakes, abandoned roads and campgrounds, ghost towns, caves, and stories - fact & fiction - about the trail.
-Or how about hiking through a burned out forest?
-What's more spine-tingling - fresh charred bark or smooth silver stumps from some long ago wildfire?
+In a decidedly unscientific poll of hikers, people mentioned thick, dark forests, lonely lakes, abandoned roads and campgrounds, ghost towns, caves, and history or tall tales about the trail.

 Lime Kiln Trail